Professions and mediation

 The demonstration workbench aims to showcase the watchmaking professions and, at the same time, inspire vocations.
 The museum invites students and professionals to share their knowledge and passion with visitors.

-The watchmaker, jeweler, enameler, and many other professions will no longer hold any secrets for you!
+Watchmaking, jewelery, enamelling, and many other professions will no longer hold secrets for you!

 The Albert Jean Collection